rxdu/libgraph/README.md

 You can associate any object to a vertex, but you need to provide an index function for the State struct/class.
 The index function is used to generate a unique index for a state and it's necessary for checking whether two given states are the same so that only one vertex is created for one unique state inside the graph.

-**A default indexer is provided and could be used if you have a member variable "id_" or "id" with a unique value inside the class.**
+**A default indexer is provided and could be used if you have a member function "GetId()" or a member variable "id_" or "id" that provide you with a unique value of the object.**

 You can also define your own index function if the default one is not suitable for your application.